 Reports can easily be shared to anyone who is also shared to the underlying sheets populating the report.
 For more granular control, you can publish your report, or display it in a dashboard, ensuring that your audience only sees the high-level information you want to display without requiring they be shared to the underlying data.

-Report Types
+Report types

-Similar to a sheet, you can send, share, and publish a report.
+Like a sheet, you can send, share, and publish a report.
 You can also edit, group, summarize, and sort the data in the report.

-• If you don’t want to share the underlying sheets with your audience, publish your report, or display it in a dashboard.
-This way you ensure that your audience only sees the high-level information you want to display.
+- If you don’t want to share the underlying sheets with your audience, publish your report or display it in a dashboard.
+This way, you ensure that your audience only sees the high-level information you want to display.

 Row Reports